Chatterino/chatterino2/README.md

 ============

 Chatterino 2 is the second installment of the Twitch chat client series "Chatterino".
+The Chatterino 2 wiki can be found [here](https://wiki.chatterino.com).
+Contribution guidelines can be found [here](https://wiki.chatterino.com/contributing).

 ## Download
 Current releases are available at [https://chatterino.com](https://chatterino.com).